kenstott/hasura-proxy-server/src/plugins/field-tracking-plugin/README.md

 # field-tracking-plugin

 This plugin will provide span traces with attributes identifying the Object Types and Fields referenced in a query.
+This is plugin is invoked automatically for all queries.
+The client does not have to use an operation directive.

 Sample Trace:
 ```json